AlexEltonPym/hearth-mici/classic_sim/readme.md

 # Card changes
 Not all cards can be implemented directly, so the following cards are implemented slighly differently:
-Fireblast: can target self
+Fireblast: can target self, is this allowed?
-Dire Wolf Alpha: effects all cards, suggest nerf attack and mana Mad Bomber: damage not split
+Mad Bomber: damage not split